Vue Application development

 There are two primary differences between the two modes:

-1. Form mode attempts to show as many VisualNode as possible, whereas chat mode only shows a single node at a time.
-Form mode generally waits at a boolean expression in a script until the data which the boolean expression requires exists in the UPIL Core's state.
+as possible, whereas chat mode only shows a single node at a time.
+Form mode generally waits at a boolean expression in a script until the data which the boolean expression requires exists in the UPIL Core's state. - Form mode is non-linear, meaning it's possible to update user-input after it's already been set.
+The UPIL Core will reinterpret the script at that point, and update the

 Other differences:

-• Chat mode widgets generally send input to the UPIL Core when a user performs an explicit action like pressing the 'send' button.
+to be executed a single time.
+In chat mode, recursion can be used to return to earlier parts of a script if necessary. - Chat mode widgets generally send input to the UPIL Core when a user performs an explicit action like pressing the 'send' button.
 Form mode widgets don't have an explicit send button, so they should send input to the UPIL core implicitly such as while a user is typing, on blur, or when some other final input condition is met.

 # The RawFormBot component

-The RawFormBot component provides a minimally styled form which can be embedded in an application.
+component provides a minimally styled form which can be embedded in an application.
 It also communicates useful information to it's parent context via synced props such as whether its upilInstance is loading, and if there are any nodes with missing values.
-The RawFormBot component hides nodes that don't accept user input.
+The RawFormBot

 <RawFormBot